brandonsohxy/ID-Assignment1/README.md

 After that I moved on to the homepage where it instantly tells the user what page they are on by introducing the title of the place through the header, and the location through the background.

 About introduces the workers in Krusty Krabs where users can learn more about their potential future co-workers\* (coming up soon in later explanations).
-Buttons were placed for users to learn more.
+I also plan to add buttons so users could click on it to learn more about the characters beyond what is shown.

 Menu shows users what can be ordered at Krusty Krabs